 Another popular option are $200-$300 Visa gift cards purchased at office supply stores, mainly Staples.
 They’re available in denominations of $200 (+$6.95 fee) or $300 ($8.95 fee).
 While the fees may sound high, they’re actually not since you’re earning 5x the points.

-If you’re just looking for relatively cheap Visa gift card that can be loaded to your Amex Serve Prepaid card at a Family Dollar or Rite Aid store, then the $4.95 Vanilla Visas sold at drug stores will do.
-These cards cannot be used for Walmart money orders, so only buy them if you plan on loading them onto an Amex Serve card at Rite Aid or Family Dollar stores.
+If you’re just looking for relatively cheap Visa gift cards you can load to your Amex Serve Prepaid card, then the $4.95 Vanilla Visas sold at drug stores will do.
+These cards cannot be used for Walmart money orders.
+Only buy them if you plan on loading them onto an Amex Serve card.

 Money Orders.
 Money orders are a great way to unload PIN-enabled Visa gift cards and the cost is reasonable at just $0.25 – $0.77 per $1,000 purchased.
-I recently cancelled my Target Prepaid RED card (Redbird) and have to wait 30 days before I can get an Amex Serve card.
+I recently cancelled my Redbird card and have to wait 30 days before I can get an Amex Serve.
 When I do, it will double my manufactured spending power because now when I make a trip to Walmart, I can load my Serve card AND stock up on Walmart money orders.